Preclinical WebsiteClinical Website

 Non-invasive Imaging of Muscle Atrophy

 As an alternative to evaluating the diffusion properties of the spinal cord itself, which can be challenging in mouse models, measuring muscle atrophy resulting from denervation due to axonal degeneration/spinal motor neuron loss via non-invasive imaging is less difficult and is clinically translatable.
 From a clinical perspective, Wilcox et al. (Wilcox, 2021) showed that volumetric MRI demonstrates reproducibility, temporal responsiveness, and correlation with clinical assessments of muscle function, and suggested that volumetric MRI could be a potential outcome measure of muscle reinnervation.
 Jenkins and colleagues (Jenkins, 2013; Jenkins, 2018) have used MRI to measure muscle volumetric changes and other imaging parameters (e.g. T2 signal) in ALS.
-In a plot study, this group found progressive muscle volume loss in specific muscles in individuals with ALS in whom clinical weakness progressed (Jenkins, 2013).
+In a pilot study, this group found progressive muscle volume loss in specific muscles in individuals with ALS in whom clinical weakness progressed (Jenkins, 2013).
 Klickovic et al. (Klickovic, 2024) reported a significant decline in the volume of the dominant hand and head & neck muscles, as well as cross-sectional area (CSA) of the lower limbs, over the individual maximum observation period.

 Longitudinal, in vivo measures of muscle atrophy are feasible in animal models using modalities such as MRI and computed tomography (CT).
 Marcuzzo and colleagues (Marcuzzo, 2011) performed longitudinal quantitative MRI analysis in G93A-SOD1 mice and demonstrated significant losses in hindlimb muscle volume starting at 8 weeks-of-age.
 Pasetto et al. (Pasetto, 2018) and van der Heyden et al. (van der Heyden, 2020) reported the feasibility of micro-CT measures of the lower hindlimbs in mice as an alternative to MRI.